SenorTite/pySame/README.md

 # pySame
+## Basic Operation
+### Start
-## Step 1: Originator Code
+### Step 1: Originator Code
-The originator code is a 3-letter code which specifies the type of authority / organization which issued the message.
-In real-life EAS equipment, this value is programmed per unit when put into use, and cannot be altered by the operator.

-There are five originator codes defined for the EAS:
+Five originator codes have been defined for the EAS:

-•	`PEP` – Primary Entry Point System.
+•	`PEP` – Primary Entry Point System
-•	`CIV` – Civil Authorities.
+•	`CIV` – Civil Authorities
-•	`WXR` – National Weather Service.
+•	`WXR` – National Weather Service
-•	`EAS` – EAS Participant.
+•	`EAS` – EAS Participant
-•	`EAN` – Emergency Action Notification Network. (no longer in use)
+•	`EAN` – Emergency Action Notification Network _(no longer in use)_

-To choose an originator code for your SAME header, simply enter the desired 3-letter code.
-For example: `PEP`.

-If you type `EAN` as your originator, a warning will appear:
+Use any of the above.
+For example:
+> `PEP`
+#### Errors / Warnings
+Other input values will result in an error:
+> `ERROR: ABC invalid originator code`

+If you choose `EAN`, you'll see this warning:
 > `WARNING: Originator code EAN - EAN Network is no longer in use`

-Any other input value is invalid and will result in an error:
-> `ERROR: ABC is not a valid originator code`

-To learn more about originator codes, please refer to the ['Header format' paragraph in the SAME Wikipedia page](https://en.wikipedia.org/wiki/Specific_Area_Message_Encoding#Header_format), or the [official SAME protocol](https://www.nws.noaa.gov/directives/sym/pd01017012curr.pdf).

 ## Step 2: Event Code
-Every SAME header carries an event code - a 3-letter code which describes the type of event in question. pySame only supports actual codes which have been defined for use in the EAS (There are around 80 of them).
+There are 77 valid event codes.
+They're stored in `pySame/events.xml`.
+The data was taken from [this](https://en.wikipedia.org/wiki/Specific_Area_Message_Encoding#Event_codes) Wikipedia page.

-To choose an event code, you can either enter the code itself, or its corresponding event name.
+Choose event either by three-letter code, or by name.
 For example:

-`TOR` / `Tornado Warning`
+> `TOR` = `Tornado Warning` _(This will give an identical result)_

-Those input values are identical; Both will result in the `TOR` (Tornado Warning) event code being applied to your SAME header.

-Some event codes have been defined for the EAS, but are no longer or never have been listed as being in use.
-Choosing such a code is possible, but will result in a warning.
-For example, when entering `EAT` / `Emergency Action Termination`, the following warning will be shown:
+#### Errors / Warnings
+Unrecognized values will result in an error:
+> `ERROR: ABC invalid event code`
+> `ERROR: No event called Red Alert`

+Some event codes (For example, `EAT`) will give this warning:
 > `WARNING: Event EAT - Emergency Action Termination is not in use`

-As mentioned earlier, you cannot use fake / fictional / nonexistant event codes or names.
-Invalid input values will show errors.

-A full list of event codes is available in the ['Event codes' paragraph under the SAME Wikipedia page](https://en.wikipedia.org/wiki/Specific_Area_Message_Encoding#Event_codes).
+## Step 3: Location Codes
+Use zero for the entire Unites States:
+> `0`

+For US states use state name / abbreviation.
+Separate with full stops (`.`).
+For example:
+> `Massachusetts.
+Connecticut.
+Rhode Island` = `MA.
+CT.
+RI` _(This will give an identical result)_

+For US counties use county name + comma (`,`) + state name / abv.
+Separate with full stops.
+For example:
+> `New York, NY.
+Bronx, NY.
+Kings, NY.
+Queens, NY.
+Richmond, NY`

+You may pick any combination of states and counties.
+For example:
+> `District of Columbia.
+Montgomery, MD.
+Prince Georges, MD.
+Arlington, VA`
+#### Errors / Warnings
+Nonexistant US states / counties will cause these errors:
+> `ERROR: Washington DC is not a state`
+> `ERROR: County Washington DC not found in District of Columbia`

+If you use full stops / commas incorrectly, you may get this error:
+> `ERROR: Doesn't understand "Bronx, NY,"`

+If you specify more than 31 locations, you'll get this error (this is due to SAME protocol):
+> `ERROR: 40 location codes entered (maximum is 31)`